-Dr. Roy Parviz Mottahedeh is the Professor of History at Harvard University.
+Dr. Roy Parviz Mottahedeh is a Professor of History at Harvard University.
 He defended his Ph.D. dissertation on the Buyid administration under the supervision of Hamilton Gibb and Richard Frye at Harvard in 1970.
 He has taught many courses on the history of medieval and modern Middle East from which the last ones were “Readings in Arabic Historians, Geographers, and Biographers” and “Topics in Islamic History: Seminar”.

 Professor Mottahedeh is the author of numerous studies that demonstrate his wide range of interests from the Abbasid period in the eighth century to Islamic revival movements of the present day.
 The following are some of the works he has done on the Medieval Times: